Diocese of Wau

-The Roman Catholic Diocese of Wau (Vaven(sis)) is a suffragan Latin rite diocese in the Ecclesiastical province of Juba which cover all and only South Sudan, yet depends on the missionary Roman Congregation for the Evangelization of Peoples.
+The Diocese of Wau (Vaven(sis)) is a Latin Church is an ecclesiastical jurisdiction or diocese of the Catholic Church in South Sudan.
+It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Juba, and depends on the missionary Roman Congregation for the Evangelization of Peoples.

-The Cathedral episcopal see is Cathedral of St. Mary in Wau, Gharb Baḩr al Ghazāl province.
-The diocese is occupied since the 18 November 2020 by bishop Matthew Remijio Adam Gbitiku.
+The cathedra is in the Cathedral of St. Mary in Wau, Gharb Baḩr al Ghazāl province.
+Matthew Remijio Adam Gbitiku has been Bishop of Wau since 18 November 2020.